aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/paragraph/_index.md

 Represents a paragraph of text.

-To learn more, visit the **Working with Paragraphs** documentation article.
+To learn more, visit the [ Working with Paragraphs ][Working with Paragraphs] documentation article.

 [Paragraph](../../com.aspose.words/paragraph) is a block-level node and can be a child of classes derived from [Story](../../com.aspose.words/story) or [InlineStory](../../com.aspose.words/inlinestory).